premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 The `partial` keyword indicates that other parts of the class, struct, or interface can be defined in the namespace.
 All the parts must use the `partial` keyword.

 When we work on a large project and write the code in a single .cs file.
-It is possible to include more than one type in a single class file but a single type's code cannot be split into sections into multiple separate files.
+It is possible to include more than one type in a single class file, but a single type's code cannot be split into sections into multiple separate files.
 That's why, Microsoft decided to overcome the above issue, with the introduction of something called partial types.

 **Characteristics of partial class**